tcsuk/hudm5001/programming_assignments/github/lab_github_assignment.md

 ### GitHub Assignment

 Follow the instructions to accomplish the tasks below.
-Complete the action items in **bold**, entering solutions into a file that you'll submit on Collab.
+Complete the action items in **bold**, entering solutions into a file that you'll submit on Canvas.
 A Word doc or equivalent will be suitable as you'll need to include images.
 Make sure your solutions are numbered and easy to read.

 #### TOTAL POINTS: 4